Verified Quadratic Virtual Substitution for Real Arithmetic: Top-Level Algorithms

+As an example, consider evaluating in a state $\nu$ where $\nu(z) = 1$.
+In our framework in Isabelle/HOL, this translates as:

-Here we have two quantified variables, Var 0 and Var 1, and one free variable, Var 2 (this is because we are using DeBruijn indices).
+Here we have two quantified variables, Var 0 and Var 1, and one free variable, Var 2 (this is because we are using de Bruijn indices).
 Var 0 matches the \isa{AllQ} quantifier and Var 1 matches the \isa{ExQ} quantifier.
 We are considering the valuation where Var 2 is set to 1.

 In the first step, we expand to:

 and in the second step, we achieve:

 This asks whether there exists an $x$ such that for all $y$, $x + y^2 + 1 > 0$, which matches the desired semantics.